newren/git-filter-repo/README.md

      merges) but only merge commits that become degenerate and have no file changes of their own.

-  1. [Speed] Filtering should be reasonably fast
+  1. [Speed] Filtering should be reasonably fast.

 # How do I contribute?